samanth4caballer0/turtlebot_online_path_planning/README.md

 # Optional Part: Open Motion Planning Library (OMPL)

 Optionally, you can try to use the popular Open Motion Planning Library (OMPL) to implement the path planning algorithm.
-The first you have to do is to install this library.
+Firstly you have to do is to install this library.
 Unfortunately, python bindings for OMPL have to be installed by source and they use to present different problems in each version!

 To do it, follow the instructions in the [OMPL webpage](https://ompl.kavrakilab.org/installation.html).